jselliott/NSACodebreaker19/Task 5/README.md

 ### Archive Retrieval

 Once you get logged in as the top leader, you'll see that if you click on a user there are no messages showing.
-That is because the messages are actually archived on the server by the app and then retreieved when a user logs in.
+That is because the messages are actually archived on the server by the app and then retrieved when a user logs in.
 So they are not displayed in the normal message history.
 In order to retrieve these messages, you can send a custom packet under File -> Send Packet.
 The command that should be sent it:

     <iq type='get'>
     <query xmlns='urn:xmpp:mam:tmp' queryid='f27' />